Forge a universally strong cold chain where every product retains quality and safety through each link.

-- International Association for Cold Storage Construction (IACSC) is the association for expert s in the design and construction of temperature-controlled facilities.
+- Controlled Environment Building Association (CEBA) is the association for experts in the design and construction of temperature-controlled facilities.

 The Global Cold Chain Alliance and its Core Partners are supported by the World Food Logistics Organization (WFLO), a nonprofit foundation.
 WFLO develops education and research for the industry and provides cold chain advisory services that empower economic development and strengthen the global cold chain.

-GCCA, launched in 2007, serves as the focused voice of the cold chain industry.
+Each of the Core Partner associations was founded years ago - IARW in 1891, IRTA in 1994, and CEBA in 1978.
+In 2007, these organizations came together under the united umbrella organization, the Global Cold Chain Alliance.
+GCCA serves as the focused voice of the cold chain industry.
 GCCA is a platform for communication, networking and education for each link of the cold chain.
-Learn more about our history
+Learn more about our history.

 What is the Cold Chain?